-2.9 Losses due to the value impairment of non-financial assets
+2.10 Losses due to the value impairment of non-financial assets

 Assets subject to depreciation are subjected to impairment reviews whenever some event or a change in circumstances indicates that the book value may not be recoverable.
 An impairment loss is entered in the amount by which the asset's book value exceeds its recoverable value.
 The recoverable value is calculated as either the fair value minus sale costs or the operational value, whichever is higher.
 In order to assess impairment losses, assets are grouped at the lowest level for which there are generally independent identifiable cash flows (cash generating units).
 Previous impairment losses on non-financial assets are reviewed for their possible reversal on each financial reporting date.
-The value of non-financial assets subject to amortisation is not significant.

-2.10 Inventories
+2.11 Inventories

-Inventories arise when there is a change in the use of investment properties, as demonstrated by the beginning of development work with a view to its sale, and the properties are reclassified as stock at attributed cost, which is the fair value on the date on which they are reclassified.
+Inventories arise when there is a change in the use of investment properties, as demonstrated by the beginning of development work with a view to its sale, and the properties are reclassified as inventories at attributed cost, which is the fair value on the date on which they are reclassified.
 These are subsequently valued at either cost price or net realisable value, whichever is the lower.
 The realisable value is the estimated sale price in the normal course of business, minus the costs incurred in completing the development and sale costs.
-At year end, the Group did not have any stock.
+At year end, the Group did not have any inventories.